 Mining.
 This is the act of using a node to acquire newly created coins or tokens.
 Various blockchain designs handle this process differently, but the most common use of the term refers to the Proof-of-Work consensus model like Bitcoin, where machines are spending processing power to attempt to solve a complex mathematical problem correctly.
 A successful answer awards the transaction fees of a block and new coins to the machine, and the block is added to the ledger.

 Address.
-This is the virtual location where control of blockchain data resides.
-In this instance, “blockchain data” is usually referring to coins or tokens themselves, but blockchains are not limited to this notion alone.
-It could be any data like personally identifiable information, medical records, documents, etc. The address is not dissimilar to something like a username, IP Address, email address, or bank account number.
-While you don’t want something like your bank account number or even your email address to be publicly available, this is not an issue as the private key and public key are required to do anything related to the data associated with the address other than assign control of data to it (i.e. send funds to it).
+This is the virtual location where control of a wallet and coins reside.
+In this instance.
+Although usually, we manage funds through our wallets and addresses, it could be any data such as medical records, documents or smart-contract.
+The address is not dissimilar to something like a username, IP Address, email address, or bank account number.
+While you do not want something like your bank account number or even your email address to be publicly available, this is not an issue as the private key and public key are required to do anything related to the data associated with the address other than assign control of data to it (i.e. send funds to it).
 In most blockchain environments, the address is a cryptographic derivative of the public key.

 Public Key.
-The public key is the part of the public/private keypair that is visible to the entire network when transactions are made.
+The public key is the part of the public/private key pair that is visible to the entire network when transactions are made.
 The public key is used by anyone in the network to verify the authenticity of a transaction.
 This means that when a wallet is used to submit data to be added to the blockchain, the public key is published as part of the transaction.
 Why are addresses used when the public key is just as good in identifying blockchain data owners?
-This is because the address adds an extra layer of protection against possible future vulnerabilities.
+This is because the address adds an extra layer of protection against possible future vulnerabilities, and takes up less space since it is shorter.
 If someone were to send control of some blockchain data to a brand new address, the network would not know what the public key was- only the address, which is a cryptographic derivative of the public key.
 Thus, the public key would not be publicly known until the new address creates and signs a transaction.
-If some future vulnerability is discovered regarding the algorithm that governs the public/private keypair, funds in brand new addresses would still be safe and the vulnerability can then be repaired.
+If some future vulnerability is discovered regarding the algorithm that governs the public/private key pair, funds in brand new addresses would still be safe and the vulnerability can then be repaired.
 This is why you hear of the idea where, to be hypervigilant in security, after you publish a transaction using address A to send funds to someone else over in address B, and address A has some “leftover data” (money), it is advised to move control of that leftover data (money) to brand new address C, which you control.
 It should be mentioned here, that in the Ark Ecosystem mainnet, voting for a delegate exposes the public key of a given address.
 Thus, if your plan is to practice hypervigilant security by moving unspent funds to brand new wallets that you then use to vote for delegates, you are not actually achieving anything.
-On its own, the cryptographic public/private keypair algorithm is quite secure indeed, so there is no imminent issue.
-However, to achieve an additional level of hypervigilant, tin foil hat, CIA blacksite level security, you may want to consider storing funds in brand new addresses that have never interacted with the blockchain or voted for delegates.
+On its own, the cryptographic public/private key pair algorithm is quite secure indeed, so there is no imminent issue.
+However, to achieve an additional level of hypervigilant, tin foil hat, CIA black site level security, you may want to consider storing funds in brand new addresses that have never interacted with the blockchain or voted for delegates.

 Private Key.
 This acts as the “password” allowing access to blockchain data controlled by the public key, and in effect, the address.
 Every public key has an associated private key.
 In most blockchain architectures, the private and public keys are generated using the cryptography standard of the blockchain network- you would not create your own custom private and public keys.
 When generating these keys, access to the Internet is not required and usually discouraged for security reasons.
 The keys will be generated in such a way that the system will understand when you use them, and you are not communicating with the system to generate the keys.
 After generating the keys, you would resume the Internet connection.
 Hacking a private key is astronomically difficult, and more on that is available later on in this piece.

 Signatures.
 When a wallet wants to submit data to be added to the blockchain, the wallet cryptographically combines the public and private keys along with blockchain data to create a signature.
-This signature tells the network that everything is good to go, and the transaction is properly authorized to be added to a block.
+This signature is used by the network to validate the origin and authenticity of a transaction.
 In most blockchain architectures, signatures are public, but no information about the private key can be gleaned from the signature itself.
 However, anyone can use the public key to determine the “correctness” of the signature.

-Putting it all together.
-Let’s put it all together in the context of a blockchain that transfers value.
-So, if Alice want to send Bob some coins or tokens, Alice will first use a wallet to generate an address, with an associated public and private key.
-Cryptography is used here.
-At this point the public key is unknown to the system because Alice has not spent any money from the new address.
+Alice wants to send Bob some coins or tokens, so she will first use a wallet to generate an address, with an associated public and private key.
+At this point, the public key is unknown to the system because Alice has not spent any money from the new address.
 Alice will then send the address to Dan via email for example, and Dan, who has a wallet with some tokens in it, will use his wallet to create a transaction with some blockchain data like “send Alice one token.”
 He will sign the transaction using his private key, which uses some more cryptography to create a signature.
 The transaction is then broadcast to the network, which goes into a list of unconfirmed transactions.
 The network operates on top of nodes that are maintaining copies of the ledger and searching for new transactions to add.
 The system groups some pending transactions into a block and waits for a node to be selected via the consensus model.
-The selected node is then awarded with an economic incentive, possibly via mining, transaction fees, or both, and attaches the block to the blockchain.
+The selected node is then awarded an economic incentive, possibly via mining, transaction fees, or both, and attaches the block to the blockchain.
 The other nodes then update their copies of the blockchain, double checking the work using some more cryptography.
 Now that Alice has one token, she can send 0.6 tokens to Bob, for example.
 In that case, Alice may want to transfer the unspent 0.4 tokens to a brand new address, if she is interested in maintaining hypervigilant security.